Playoff format: Best-of-seven playoff

-The National Basketball Association (NBA) also uses a "2–2–1–1–1" format for all playoff rounds including the finals.
-From the finals' inception in 1947, the championship round used a "2–2–1–1–1" format (except in 1971, 1975, 1978, and 1979).
+The National Basketball Association (NBA) uses a "2–2–1–1–1" format for all playoff rounds including the Finals.
+From the Finals' inception in 1947, the championship round used a "2–2–1–1–1" format (except in 1971, 1975, 1978 and 1979).
 It was changed to a "2–3–2" format between 1985–2013 to reduce travel expenses, as the league's "East-West" divisional alignment means the two teams are usually separated by great distances.
-For instance, the cities represented in the finals' most frequent matchup, Los Angeles and Boston, are almost 3000 mi apart.
+For instance, the cities represented in the Finals' most frequent matchup, Los Angeles and Boston, are almost 3000 mi apart.
 The "2–2–1–1–1" format was restored in 2014.
+Starting in 2025, the WNBA will use the best-of-seven format for the WNBA Finals.

 The National Hockey League uses a best-of-seven series for all rounds of its league-championship Stanley Cup playoffs, but uses the "2–2–1–1–1" format.
 The AHL and the ECHL do not use a set playoff format for their league championship playoff tournaments due to scheduling conflicts.
 For example, in the 2016 Calder Cup playoffs, due to scheduling conflicts in both arenas, the Pacific Division finals between the Ontario Reign and the San Diego Gulls used the "odd-even" playoff format, with Ontario hosting the odd games.

-The Chinese, Italian, Lithuanian, Polish, and Turkish basketball leagues use a best-of-seven format in their championship series.
-The Turkish playoff has one unique feature: if one team in the championship series (or, for that matter, in any playoff series) defeated its opponent in both of their regular-season games, the winning team is granted a 1–0 lead in the series, and the series starts with Game 2.
+The Chinese, Italian, Lithuanian, Polish and Turkish basketball leagues use a best-of-seven format in their championship series.
+The Turkish playoff has one unique feature: if one team in a playoff series defeated its opponent in both of their regular-season games, the winning team is granted a 1–0 lead in the series, and the series starts with Game 2.
 The Philippine Basketball Association uses a best-of-seven series for its finals, as well as for most its semifinals of the PBA Philippine Cup since 2005.

 Occasionally, WWE uses this format in some of their matches, such as for the feud between Chris Benoit and Booker T in 2005 for the WWE United States Championship, and for Antonio Cesaro's rivalry against Sheamus at August pay-per-view Summerslam 2016.

-Nippon Professional Baseball's final championship round, the Japan Series, uses a best-of-seven playoff with a 2–3–2 format.
-However, since games can end in ties in that league, due to innings limits.
-In the event even no team has won four games after seven are completed, additional games are to be played with no innings limits.
+Nippon Professional Baseball's final championship round, the Japan Series, uses a best-of-seven playoff with a 2–3–2+ format.
+However, since games can end in ties in that league due to innings limits, once further games are necessary, there are no innings limits and starting in 2021, the WBSC two-runner tiebreaker will be used starting in the 13th inning following the normal limit of 12 innings.
 Through 2022, only one such game has ever been required.